Rupen Zartarian: Works

-All of these narratives are a mixture of ordinary life situations and fiction.
-Zartarian was able to cultivate this mixture in a new and very interesting way.
-His poetry usually focused on the beauty of nature.
-It can almost be said that he was the fore figure in this new genre of the Armenian literature scene.
+These narratives combine elements of everyday life with fiction.
+Zartarian developed this blend in a distinctive way, and his poetry often centered on depictions of nature.
+He is regarded as an early figure in this emerging genre within Armenian literature.

 Writing style

 Zartarian was a great figure from the rural Armenian scene.
-He was a true admirer of beauty and always wrote with a somewhat critical viewpoint.
-He wrote in Western Armenian and was a true connoisseur of the language.
-Zartarian's writing style was one of finesse and very delicate depictions.
+He was an admirer of beauty and wrote with a somewhat critical viewpoint.
+He wrote in Western Armenian and was a connoisseur of the language.
 Erukhan described his writing as the cleanest, most opulent and haughtiest of their time.

-Inspiration was a key element for this author.
-Zartarian often said that the pages on his desk would remain unfilled until he would feel inspired enough to write.
+Inspiration was a key element for Zartarian; he often said that the pages on his desk would remain unfilled until he would feel inspired enough to write.
 He was never in a rush to write and did not see it as a job, but rather as stimulating work.
-Being more of poet by nature, Zartarian's works are peppered with poetic influences.
-His love of poetry contributed significantly to the splendor of his works.
+Being more of poet by nature, Zartarian's works are peppered with poetic influences, contributing significantly to the splendor of his works.